dydudy789/terraform_complete_azure_data_engineering/README.md

 ADLS Gen2 account with medallion containers (bronze, silver, gold)

-Databricks workspace (Standard tier )
+Databricks workspace (Standard tier) with access to ADLS

-Azure Data Factory (with linked service to ADLS, SQLDB, and Databricks)
+Azure Data Factory with linked service to ADLS, SQLDB, and Databricks

-Azure SQL Database
+Azure SQL Database with azure aad

 Access configuration
+  - Azure Data Factory access to ADLS
+      - Uses managed identity.
-  - ADF access to ADLS -> Storage Blob Contributor role assignment through RBAC managed identity
+      - Role assignment: Storage Blob Data Contributor on the ADLS scope.
+  - Azure Data Factory access to Databricks (running notebooks)
+      - Created an AAD App Registration (SP).
+      - Provisioned a matching Databricks service principal (SCIM) and granted it Workspace access and Jobs/Repos permissions
-  - ADF access to Databricks workspace notebooks  -> register adf managed identity in databricks ws (generated databricks' own id), then assign workspace access through that id
+      - register adf managed identity in databricks ws (generated databricks' own id), then assign workspace access through that id
   - Databricks access to ADLS -> registered app, create service principal and assign Storage Blob Data Contributor to the sp.
 For cluster access, use oauth with secrets